 TIMES THEY ARE A-CHANGIN', BUT COMPELLING STORYTELLING STILL RULES

 When Alyssa Eisner Henkin became an editorial assistant in 1999 she was just happy to have coworkers who loved Anne of Green Gables as much as she did.
 Little did she know, over the next decade children's publishing would become the fastest-growing genre in reading and entertainment.

 Alyssa candidly admits that she did not foresee the magnitude of this when she became an agent.
 "I joined Trident because I wanted to be an entrepreneur, to have a more direct impact on authors' careers, and to use both my creative and business acumen".
 While at Trident, Alyssa has been able to take advantage of changing formats and venues for her clients.
 "Most companies consider the international market to be secondary," says Alyssa, "but at Trident, we view foreign as a 'must' market, and my clients are pleased to find their books selling around the world."

 "Through all of the growth and change", Alyssa emphasizes, "there is no doubt that the key elements of storytelling have remained the same.
-The book that cannot be put down will continue to hold value, whether as a groundbreaking app, or as the beloved and tattered Anne of the Island that still reigns your bookshelf."
-Alyssa considers herself privileged to be able to work with talents who create the books that readers cannot put down.
+The book that cannot be put down will continue to hold value, whether as a groundbreaking app, or as a beloved and tattered paperback that still reigns your bookshelf."
+Alyssa considers it a great privilege to represent books that readers cannot put down.

-Above all, Alyssa digs deep when she sees potential, from editing, to title brainstorming, to securing the right publisher, to novel marketing ideas.
+Above all, Alyssa digs deep when she sees potential, from editing, to title brainstorming, to securing the best publisher, to devising new marketing ideas and making ancillary sales across all forms of media.
 "There's no greater professional joy than championing a book that you believe in and watching the world delight in it."